myltik/azure-docs.ru-ru/articles/virtual-machines/virtual-machines-docker-compose-quickstart.md

 ```

-## Step 4: Start the containers with Compose
+## Шаг 4: Start the containers with Compose

 In the working directory on your VM, simply run the following command.